Patrick2788/BigSpill-Excel-Lambda-Library/README.md

 A suite of Excel Lambda functions for grid shaping, analytics, algebra, geometry, repetition, text processing, engineering, combinatorics, and diagnostics.

+Introduction
+BigSpill is a modular Excel LAMBDA library providing fast, efficient, and reliable functions for grid operations, data analysis, engineering, and text processing.
+It is designed for users who want powerful, pickup‑and‑go functions without the need to write complex formulas.
+BigSpill’s modular organization spans from primitives to mid‑level operators to developer‑level functions, giving users a consistent toolkit at every layer of complexity.
+The library is built for modern Excel 365 and takes full advantage of the innovations introduced with dynamic arrays, LET, and LAMBDA.

 BigSpill Compatibility
 BigSpill is designed for the modern Excel calculation engine and requires full support for LAMBDA, dynamic arrays, and advanced function evaluation (AFE).
 Compatibility varies by platform.